headbase-app/headbase/README.md

 ### Vaults
 All content in Headbase is stored in a "vault" and you can create as many as you want, examples might include "Personal", "Work", "Project 1", "Project 2" etc.
-Each vault is completely seperate, however you are able to import/export your data between vaults.
+Each vault is completely separate, however you are able to import/export your data between vaults.

-When creating a vault you pick an "unlock passowrd" which will be used to encrypt/decrypt the content on your device.
+When creating a vault you pick an "unlock password" which will be used to encrypt/decrypt the content on your device.
 If you want to learn more about how this encryption works, you can check out the **[encryption specification](/docs/development/web/encryption/index.md)**.

 ### Cloud Features